 Need your dog walked??
 Staying in a rental house, B&B, motel, Hotel, Inn at 2 village square and you want to spend the day at the beach??
 We recommend "The Dog Lady".
 The Dog Lady is Karen Smith.
 She is Ogunquit's official Dog Lady.
 Call her to make arrangements at 207.502.0383 .

-Dogs are not allowed on the beach, so let the "Dog Lady" do the walking for you!
+Dogs are not allowed on the beach in the spring or summer, so let the "Dog Lady" do the walking for you!

 Ogunquit is a very safe town with very little crime.
 Take normal precautions, but you should not feel unsafe walking through town at any time of the day or night.
 In addition, we are blessed with a gay-friendly police force.
 The Police Association also sells T-shirts, a great souvenir.
 The Ogunquit Police Station is located at 20 Cottage Street.
 All emergencies: Fire, Police and Rescue phone 911.
 Non-emergencies 207.646.9362

 Dont over pack!
 You will need: long pants for the Playhouse, a light jacket or sweater (even in August), bathing suit, sunblock, and a ball cap for sun.
 Dont worry if you forgot something.
 Ogunquit has wonderful stores and shops to buy clothing and toiletry articles.
-Make sure to bring a camera, for shots of the Marginal Way for your Facebook page!
+Make sure to bring a camera, for shots of the Marginal Way for your social media!

 At low tide Ogunquit Beach is magical!
 The sand is hard packed.
 From the beginning of the beach to the end and back ( including the loop around the parking lot) is over 5 miles.
 From the village center to Marginal Way to Perkins Cove and back is over 5 km.

-There are many runners in Ogunquit, as well as three races a year: the Lobster Dash in September; the Frannie Peabody 5K AIDS run/walk in May 12th at 9.30am on Ogunquit Beach; and the Christian Lumenello Lifeguard Dash on June 9th at 9am on Ogunquit Beach.
+There are many runners in Ogunquit, as well as three races a year: the Lobster Dash in September; the Frannie Peabody 5K AIDS run/walk in May on Ogunquit Beach; and the Christian Lumenello Lifeguard Dash on June 20th at 10am on Ogunquit Beach.

 Please ask your local innkeeper for AA and support group meetings.
 AA meetings are Sundays at 8pm at the Dunaway Center on Cottage Street.
 There are also meetings at the Baptist church on Monday, Wednesday and Friday at 9am.